mnx-solutions/sdc-reporting/README.md

 - Automate the reading, summary, and output of the usage files
 - Write a microservice to serve the data for `sdc-portal` to show billing details in the portal.
 - Integrate into the Chargebee invoicing process

+# hagfish watcher
+Details on hagfish can be founder here: https://eng.joyent.com/usage/